ForceUniverse/cargo/readme.md

 You can also listen to all the data changes.

   cargo.onAll((DataEvent de) => print(de));

+A DataEvent consist out of a key, a value and a data type (changed, removed).

 These are the modes that you can use: